asnaencorerpg/asnaencorerpg.github.io/dox/Functions_overview.md

 Arguments for the function may be variables, constants, expressions, a prototyped procedure, or other built-in functions.
 An expression argument can include a built-in function.

-**Note** – In syntax samples and elsewhere, optional arguments are surrounded by curly braces ({}).
+> In syntax samples and elsewhere, optional arguments are surrounded by curly braces ({}).
 These braces are not used in actual code, they only serve as a visual indicator that an argument is optional.

 See the individual built-in function descriptions for details on what arguments are allowed.
 <br />